conanc/CV/README.md

 Conan Cook
 ==========
 I like shipping early and often.
 I believe in automation.
 I don't think there's a trade-off between quality and speed.
 I have opinions on commercials.
-I'm passionate about what I do, and that will be shared with you.
+I'm passionate about what I do, and will never finish learning.
+I consider continuous integration and peer review to be first-class activities.
 I'm currently digging functional programming.

 Skills
 ======